Cornell students petition to have freshman TikTok star expelled for flouting coronavirus rules

 “it’s j that i’ve been in q since january (not an excuse) and i went against my better judgement, and i’m rlly ashamed,” Zhang wrote back.
 She said the university was “taking action.”

-According to the screenshots, Zhang first suggested she had not written the offending Snapchat caption.
-Then she went on TikTok Tuesday to say it was based on her own experience of being shunned by friends for promoting social distancing in high school.
+According to the screen images, Zhang first suggested she had not written the offending Snapchat caption.
+Then she went on TikTok on Tuesday to say it was based on her own experience of being shunned by friends for promoting social distancing in high school.
 People on Reddit ridiculed the mea culpa as insincere and added their names to the petition.
-At stake, they believed, was their health, the health of Ithaca, their chance at halfway normal year, their tuition.
+At stake, they said, was their health, the health of Ithaca, their chance at a halfway normal year and their tuition.

 “This student is not mature and responsible enough to be away from home.
 Her reckless, careless behavior is placing others lives at risk.
-Get her our of my community!” one person commented.
+Get her out of my community!” one person commented.

-Broughton thinks that expulsion might be too harsh and says she signed the petition mainly to push Cornell into a strong response.
+Broughton said expulsion might be too harsh and signed the petition mainly to push Cornell into a strong response.
 Zhang is not the only one breaking the rules, she said — she’s heard about students going on a beach outing to the Hamptons.

 But she notes that Zhang has hundreds of thousands of people following her journey through college.
 Watching her rocky start — classes have not started — even one of Zhang’s loyal followers said they would struggle to forgive.